 Board of Directors

-Shep’s Place is overseen by a Board of Directors, which currently has five members.
+Shep’s Place is overseen by a Board of Directors, which has five members.

 - Lisa Seigle Burke, Treasurer, is a CPA at CBIZ MHM with 25 years of tax experience specializing in the not-for-profit industry.

 - Angie Bloss, Director, Medical Director, has been involved with dogs from childhood to present.
-She is a Registered Vet Tech with 10 years experience in private practice, and works currently at Great Plains SPCA.
+She is a Registered Vet Tech with experience in private practice and shelters.
 She is also involved with the Animal Justice League of American, fighting against animal abuse.